 Since summer is in full swing and tomatoes of all colors & sizes are popping up everywhere, I thought I’d break out of that rut and stuff a tomato for lunch instead.
 My original idea was to use some quinoa in there (and I still plan to do so; that recipe’s going in the book, though), but when Mom told me she was also craving a stuffed tomato for lunch, she had an entirely different vision from mine.
 And it sounded really good.

-Stubborn mule that I am at times and still deep in New Recipe Developing Mode, I was quite adamant about the quinoa idea.
-But then Mom suggested I try remembering what it’s like to eat something other than quinoa, since it had been a while since I’d posted something with a different grain.
+The stubborn mule that I am at times and still deep in New Recipe Developing Mode, I was quite adamant about the quinoa idea.
+But then Mom suggested I try remembering what it’s like to eat something other than quinoa since it had been a while since I’d posted something with a different grain.
 As usual, she was right (why are moms always right?!); while it’s not a bad thing, I do use quinoa quite frequently, so it’s nice to change things up a bit.
 After doing some mental food math with her stuffed tomato idea and mine, I came up with this lovely idea and its fantastic results.

-With its sweet, juicy tomatoes and pile of fresh herbs, this little dish is pure summertime.
+With its sweet, juicy tomatoes and a pile of fresh herbs, this little dish is pure summertime.
 A nice break from the usual mayo-laden pasta salads that seem to dominate warm weather meals, this little salad gets its flavor from cool herbs like basil and cilantro, and tender chicken.
 I happened to have some fresh chicken thighs I needed to use, so I cooked those especially for this orzo salad.
 However, this is really meant to be one of those Use Your Leftovers meals, so if you have leftover cooked chicken from the night before, be sure to use that in this recipe, rather than cooking up a whole new batch of chicken.

 I’ve gotten into the habit of whisking together vinaigrettes to go with whatever salad I’m making, and I’ve included a super basic one in this recipe.
 But again, this is a leftovers dish, so if you’re putting this together on a weeknight after a crazy day and don’t want to deal with making your own, feel free to use your favorite bottled vinaigrette.
 My favorite bottled dressing is Wishbone Italian, and I have no problem giving this lunch an extra drizzle of that for added zip!
 Since this is a tangy vs. creamy salad, I wouldn’t recommend using ranch or blue cheese dressings, but if that’s all you have on hand, use it.
 It definitely won’t detract from the flavor.

-Last thing to note: unless you have absolutely zero choice but to buy regular grocery store tomatoes, please don’t.
+Last thing to note: unless you have absolutely zero choices but to buy regular grocery store tomatoes, please don’t.
 At least not until the summer winds down and tomato season wraps up.
 This is prime tomato harvesting time and tomato fans should take advantage of any and all tomatoes they can get from the farmers’ market, CSA boxes, or their own backyards.
 Since they’re in season right now, many varieties are running about $1.50 to $2.00 per pound at farmers’ markets, and you can score some phenomenal deals if you shop wisely.

-Remember, buying produce in season not only gives you the best flavor & quality, it also saves you money by cutting out all those extra costs associated with storing or transporting produce that isn’t quite ready to consume.
+Remember, buying produce in season not only gives you the best flavor & quality, but it also saves you money by cutting out all those extra costs associated with storing or transporting produce that isn’t quite ready to consume.
 Of course, come wintertime that gets a little more challenging, but we’ll cross that bridge when we get to it.
 For now, enjoy this awesome little taste of summer. : )

-1. If you’re making the vinaigrette, whisk together the last four ingredients in a bowl until mixed thoroughly.
+If you’re making the vinaigrette, whisk together the last four ingredients in a bowl until mixed thoroughly.
 Set aside.

-3. In the meantime, slice off the top of each tomato (about 1″-1.5″ should suffice).
-Using a spoon, carefully scoop out the flesh, seed pockets and juice, making sure not to break the sides of the tomato.
+In the meantime, slice off the top of each tomato (about 1″-1.5″ should suffice).
+Using a spoon, carefully scoop out the flesh, seed pockets, and juice, making sure not to break the sides of the tomato.
 (If the tomato innards are being uncooperative, feel free to use a knife to help you loosen it out.
 Just be careful not to cut through the sides.)
 Spoon generous amounts of the chicken & orzo salad into each tomato, top with extra chopped cilantro or basil, and enjoy!